Training and coaching will give you the basics of some agile delivery techniques, but the real learning comes from putting it into practice.

 It’s also important that your team and organisation’s culture is set up to support learning and experimenting.

-The Government Digital Service (GDS) and the Department for Work and Pensions (DWP) work together to offer the service manager induction programme for new service managers.
+The Government Digital Service (GDS) and the Department for Work and Pensions (DWP) work together to offer the service owner induction programme for new service owners.

 Specialist digital training for civil servants

 Civil Service Learning (CSL) runs a digital foundation day.
 This is an in-depth look at government digital aimed at all digital professionals.